-Apple and Google have partnered on offering a secure and private coronavirus contact tracing implementation on iOS and Android.
-Follow along for how to turn on/off COVID-19 contact tracing on iPhone in iOS 13 as well as iOS 14.
+Apple and Google partnered to offer a secure and private coronavirus contact tracing implementation on iOS and Android.
+Follow along for how to turn on/off COVID-19 contact tracing on iPhone in iOS settings.

-Anonymous COVID-19 contact tracing via Bluetooth (not GPS location) is available starting with iOS 13.5.
-Contact tracing is called “Exposure Notifications” on iPhone and is turned off at the system level by default.
+Anonymous COVID-19 contact tracing via Bluetooth (not GPS location) became available starting with iOS 13.5.
+Contact tracing is called “Exposure Notifications” on iPhone and is turned off by default.

-Apple and Google have done a thorough job highlighting how contact tracing is built on privacy and security, read more about that in our full explainer and on Apple’s website.
+Apple and Google have detailed how contact tracing is built on privacy and security, read more about that in our full explainer and on Apple’s website.

 How to turn on/off COVID-19 contact tracing on iPhone

 COVID-19 Exposure Notifications (contact tracing) is off by default in iOS.
 That means it does not collect any data without you turning the feature on.
 Follow along below to check our settings.